-Our PhD programme has grown in recent years to become one of the largest in the UK.
-The Department of German is home to a range of distinct PhD programmes, including joint programmes that offer unique opportunities for co-supervision in the UK and Germany.
+Our PhD programme has grown in recent years to become one of the largest and dynamic in the UK.
+We now offer a range of distinct PhD programmes, including joint programmes that offer unique opportunities for co-supervision in the UK and Germany.
 The MPhil/PhD in German is based at King’s College London, and leads to a PhD from King’s College.
-Our Joint-PhDs with the Humboldt University of Berlin, the University of Stuttgart or the Sorbonne (University of Paris IV) involve at least one year at our partner institutions in Berlin, Stuttgart or Paris, and lead to a Joint-PhD conferred by both institutions after the successful completion and examination of your PhD thesis.
+Our Joint-PhDs with the Humboldt University of Berlin, the University of Stuttgart or the Sorbonne (University of Paris IV) involve at least one year at our partner institutions in Berlin, Stuttgart or Paris, and lead to a Joint-PhD conferred by both institutions.

-Our current research students work mainly in literary studies from the Reformation to the present day; film and cinema studies; theatre studies; literary and cultural theory; and the history of ideas.
-In the field of literary and cultural studies, applications are further welcome from students with interests in the study of nation, identity and memory; gender; realism and modernism; the classical tradition; and comparative literature.
+Our current research students work mainly in cultural and historical studies from the Middle Ages to the present day, including literary studies, film and cinema studies; theatre studies; literary and cultural theory; and the history of ideas.
+In the field of literary and cultural studies, applications are further welcome from students with interests in the study of nation, identity and memory; gender; realism and modernism; the classical tradition; and comparative literature and performance.
 The Department's links with European Studies also provide an important focus for research on migrant communities; post-1945 political movements; gender and politics; international relations; European identities and German history.

 The Joint-PhD is an innovative integrated programme that offers unique opportunities for the very best PhD supervision in a pan-European context.
 The programmes offered provide candidates with the opportunity to divide their PhD study between two prestigious universities enjoying full supervision at both.
 While supervisions and regular graduate seminars enable students to construct a theoretical, historical and systematic framework for their research, the Joint-PhD also organizes international colloquia and workshops at which students can present and discuss their work with peers and academic staff across the institutions involved.
-Candidates have the opportunity to undertake internships that give them experience of the academic and administrative workings of higher education, and prepare them practically for future careers.
 The programme builds on an extensive network of existing institutional links, joint teaching experience and collaborative graduate programmes between King’s and the partner universities.